Trichomes, Terpenes & Terpenoids: Guide to What They Are and Their Uses

 The ECS functions as a lock and key system, and when cannabinoids (the keys) are ingested, they interact with cannabinoid receptors (or locks) that naturally occur in the body.

 This ingestion contributes to the psychological and physiological effects typically associated with cannabis, both in THC and CBD.
-Terpenes, terpenoids, and trichomes are lesser-known cannabinoids.
+Terpenes, terpenoids, and trichomes are not as well known compared to cannabinoids.

 Terpenes and terpenoids are essentially the same things, and the two terms are often used interchangeably.
 A terpene is a naturally occurring hydrocarbon, while terpenoids are compounds related to terpenes, which may include some oxygen rearrangement.

 Trichomes are growths of hair that can be found on a multitude of different plants.
 On cannabis plants, they often look similar to mushrooms.
 They are the source of the flavor and aroma that help us differentiate between our favorite strains of cannabis.